QF 12-pounder 8 cwt gun: World War I

 These guns were employed on land in the West Africa campaign.
 They were also employed in the East Africa campaign ("Logan's Battery" 6th Field Battery, 2 guns, towed first by Hupmobile cars and then REO lorries).

 This gun was briefly used in the Battle of Gallipoli, as the Royal Navy had supplies of ammunition for it when the army was short of ammunition for its own guns.
 Several guns were landed in July 1915 and operated from frontline trenches.

 Surviving examples

 There is a surviving example held and maintained at Devonport Field Gun Association Heritage Centre & Museum at Crownhill Fort, Plymouth.
 There are also three examples at the Royal Canadian Sea Cadets summer training camp at HMCS Acadia in Cornwallis, Nova Scotia.
-They still fired regularly, although they only fire blanks for ceremonial and training purposes.
+They are still fired regularly, although they only fire blanks for ceremonial and training purposes.
 One example is located at HMCS Star in Hamilton, Ontario and is in use by the Hamilton Sea Cadet Corps.